 By doing this, you are allowing your body some time to burn some of the calories that you have just consumed.

 Related: H.I.I.T Workout Routine for Women

 Although it’s important to enjoy the holiday, try to be more mindful about what you eat on the day.
-Knowing how to eat healthy on Thanksgiving can mean the difference between staying committed to your weight loss goals or giving in, and erasing all those positive gains you’ve made.
+Knowing how to eat healthy on Thanksgiving or Christmas can mean the difference between staying committed to your weight loss goals or giving in, and erasing all those positive gains you’ve made.